kubernetes/kops/docs/cluster_spec.md

     watchIngress: true
 ```

-Default _kops_ behavior is false. `watchIngress: true` uses the default _dns-controller_ behavior which is to watch the ingress controller for changes.
+Default kOps behavior is false. `watchIngress: true` uses the default _dns-controller_ behavior which is to watch the ingress controller for changes.
 Set this option at risk of interrupting Service updates in some cases.

 ## kubelet